Tuttotorna/OMNIAMIND/STATUS.md

 Minimal conclusion

-The analytical branch is complete enough to run.
+The analytical branch is complete enough to run and compare proxy variants offline.

 The backend branch is still pending external execution.